zhang-mickey/computational-geometry/README.md

 Continue this recursively until  finding a null spot where you can add the new node. just finding the correct path based on the splitting dimensions and adding the new node as a leaf or internal node where appropriate.

-Deletion is trickier.

-When the node to delete is a leaf, it's simple—just remove it.
+Deletion ,the node to delete is a leaf, it's simple—just remove it.

-If it's an internal node with one child, we can replace it with that child.
-But if the node has two children, we need to find a replacement.

-Choose the ​minimum point in the current split dimension​ from the ​right subtree​ (or the ​maximum​ from the left subtree).
-Replace the target node’s point​ with the replacement point Recursively delete​ the replacement node from its original subtree.

 **Describe algorithms to insert and detele points from a range tree.In your algorithm you do not need to take care of rebalancing the structure**

+insert in the main tree,do binary search at every nodes. for all the effected parents,walk back and do binary search on y coordinates.

 **Theorem 5.8 showed that a range tree on a set of n points in the plane requires O(nlogn) storage.
 One could bring down the storage requirements by storing associated structures only with a subset of the nodes in the main tree.